BrandonXLF/email-auth/README.md

 Email Auth allows you to configure the DKIM selector, SPF, DMARC, bounce address, from address, and reply-to address of emails sent by WordPress through the default PHPMailer.

+Configuring these email settings allows you to prevent attackers from spoofing emails from your domain and helps keep your emails out of the spam folder.

 ### DKIM Selector

 Create, upload, download, and delete private and public keys for use with DKIM with an intuitive interface.